 How to access support

-The team works across the year with both undergraduates and graduates, and the team are happy to receive referrals either from students themselves or from their personal Tutor.
+The Wellbeing team works across the year with both undergraduates and graduates, and the team are happy to receive referrals either from students themselves or from their personal Tutor.
+They can be contacted by email.

 Studying at Cambridge can sometimes be challenging.
 We have a fantastic collection of books, resources and events to help support your well-being during your time at Trinity Hall.
 We can offer you the following resources: